sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 When searching with %s, you can add a /c flag to the end to enable "confirmation" mode, meaning it will confirm each replace

+Problem with LSP:
+If you see an error count on the left side of lualine but do not see the little diagnostic messages throughout your code, try :e for just reopening the file on its own. wait for the LSP stuff to appear; don't try to open a new buffer in the middle of its loading